Convert DOC to RTF Document Free

 How long does DOC to RTF conversion take?

 Most DOC to RTF conversions finish in under a minute.
-Larger files take proportionally longer, but everything happens locally so there is no upload wait.
+Larger files take proportionally longer, but everything happens locally so there is no sign-up wait.

 Will the conversion reduce file quality?